Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 func node() -> Node: return label
 ```
 `Pong` creates either a `Label` or `Label3D` and passes this object to the `FrameRate.New()` constructor.
 Using composition actually results in less code and one less class.

+GDScript supports composition but unfortunately does not support ["Embedding"](https://go.dev/doc/effective_go#embedding), where the methods of the "contained" object are promoted to the same level as the methods of the container.
+If GDScript supported embedding then instead of `label.position = pos`, we could write `position = pos`.

 # Conclusion
 All that to display the current frame rate.
 If we had jumped right into the implementation we would also have had to consider loading assets, collision detection, implementing physics for ball strikes and bounces, sound effects, and player point scores for game start and game over.
 Never mind some rudimentary AI if we want to support single player mode against a computer opponent.